chaunceygardiner/weewx-realtime_gauge-data/readme.txt

 Pre-Requisites

-The Realtime gauge-data extension requires WeeWX v3.4.0 or greater.
+The RealTime Gauge-Data extension requires WeeWX v3.4.0 or greater.

 A number of fields have additional pre-requisites: